Facts About the Oort Cloud

-- Objects found in the Oort Cloud are known as trans-Neptunian objects.
-This applies to all objects beyond the orbit of Neptune and includes the Kuiper Belt objects as well.
+- Objects found in the Oort Cloud are known as “trans-Neptunian objects” or TNOs.
+This applies to all objects beyond Neptune’s orbit.
+It includes the Kuiper Belt objects (KBOs) as well.

-- One theory is that the Sun captured Oort Cloud cometary material from outer discs of other stars which were forming in the same nebula as the Sun.
+- One theory about its formation is that the Sun captured cometary material from outer disks of other stars which were forming in the same nebula as the Sun.

 - The Oort cloud comprises two regions.
-There is a spherical outer Oort cloud, and a disc shaped inner cloud called the Hills cloud.
+There is a spherical outer Oort cloud, and a disk-shaped inner cloud called the Hills cloud.

-- Objects in the Oort Cloud are mostly composed of water ice, ammonia and methane.
+- Objects in the cloud are mostly composed of water ice, ammonia, and methane.

-- The estimated number of objects believed to be in the Oort Cloud is around 2 trillion – although there is currently no way to verify this theory.
+- The estimated number of objects believed to be in the Cloud is around 2 trillion.
+Although, there is currently no way to verify this theory.

 - Long-period comets (with orbit paths of over 200 years) are believed to originate from the Oort Cloud, according to many astronomers.

 - The planetoid Sedna, also known as 90377, was discovered in 2003.
 It is thought to be from the inner Oort Cloud.
 As of 2012, this planetoid was about three times the distance of Neptune from the Sun.